Moderna says vaccines to Canada to be delayed due to Europe shortfall

+AmericasModerna says vaccines to Canada to be delayed due to Europe shortfall

-(Reuters) -Moderna Inc said on Friday a shortfall in COVID-19 vaccine doses from its European supply chain will lead to a delay in deliveries to some countries including Canada.
+Moderna Inc (MRNA.O) said on Friday a shortfall in COVID-19 vaccine doses from its European supply chain will lead to a delay in deliveries to some countries including Canada.

 The drugmaker would be delivering only 650,000 doses by April end as opposed to 1.2 million, Canada's Procurement Minister Anita Anand said in a statement.